 Placement: Entering Mercer students are placed into their mathematics courses based on their math index score.
-This score is based on SAT scores and high school GPA.
+This score is based on SAT scores, ACT scores, and high school GPA.
 We have found this placement system to be effective at assigning students to courses that allow them to be successful.
 Your placement will be one of the following:

 - Category 1: Prepared for MAT 095 - College Algebra (for those who need a calculus course OR who must demonstrate that they are calc ready), MAT 104 - Mathematical Ideas (a fun course that exposes you to a variety of interesting mathematical concepts), and PHI 180 - Logic and Language